Prescription Refills and Renewals

 Clomiphene citrate (brand names Clomid, or Serophene) is used for male infertility, and men with low testosterone, but is only FDA approved for female infertility due to ovulatory dysfunction.

-Many antidepressants of the SSRI class, like sertraline (Zoloft) are FDA-approved treatments for depression but are commonly prescribed off-label to help men suffering from premature ejaculation.
+Many antidepressants of the SSRI class, like sertraline (brand name Zoloft) are FDA-approved treatments for depression but are commonly prescribed off-label to help men suffering from premature ejaculation.

 Many products are FDA approved for use either in women or in men but are used in both sexes.
 For example, many of our female patients are prescribed testosterone.
 It’s a good example of an entire product class that is widely available, extensively studied, and FDA-approved for men, but not for women, so it is nearly impossible to get one’s insurance company to pay for its use in women.